Gallardo166/gossip-backend/readme.md

 - Click on 'PostgreSQL 17' and enter the password from the previous step
 - Right click 'Databases' and create a new database, entering the database name
 - Open 'Schemas' and 'public', right click on 'Tables', and click 'Query Tool"
-- Run the following scripts to create the tables:
+- Run the following script to create the tables:

      ```sql
      CREATE TABLE IF NOT EXISTS public.categories